 Click on any of the EYT app names below to view its preliminary norms from a large sample of children with good representation of SES, gender, maternal education, age and Indigeneity.
 This sample was not a purposefully selected normative sample and norms will thus be updated as additional data are collected.
 However, this does not detract from one's ability to use the toolbox to yield good developmental sensitivity, or the ability compare (with the above caution in mind) results against these preliminary norms.
 A full report on the analytic sample and norms generated can be found in:

 Howard, S. J., & Melhuish, E. (2015).
 An Early Years Toolbox (EYT) for assessing early executive function, language, self-regulation, and social development: Validity, reliability, and preliminary norms.
-Manuscript submitted for publication to Early Childhood Research Quarterly.
+Journal of Psychoeducational Assessment, 35(3), 255-275.